 All three of these verses have the same message: “The kingdom of heaven is at hand,” but only one of them is red.
 When the apostles went out and preached this message, did it have less authority because it came through the mouths of Peter, Bartholomew, and James?
 Of course not.
 They were sent with Jesus’ authority.

-Here’s our key passage to help us understand the futility of thinking the red letters are more authoritative than the black ones.
+Here’s our key passage to help us understand the futility of thinking that the red letters are more authoritative than the black ones.
 The night before His crucifixion, Jesus told the apostles,

 I still have many things to say to you, but you cannot bear them now.
 However, when He, the Spirit of truth, has come, He will guide you into all truth; for He will not speak on His own authority, but whatever He hears He will speak; and He will tell you things to come.
 He will glorify Me, for He will take of what is Mine and declare it to you.
 All things that the Father has are Mine.
 Therefore I said that He will take of Mine and declare it to you.